 Don’t skimp on your safety

 You never know what happens when you travel.
 And being Australia a remote destination, the cost involved in medical care and extra travel expenses are enormous.
-For Australia, travel insurance is vital to cover you against medical emergency but also all those non-medical emergency like accidents, loss of personal items etc. Get a quote from our trusted partner World Nomads.
+For Australia, travel insurance is vital to cover you against medical emergencies and all those non-medical emergencies like accidents, loss of personal items, etc.

 First things to do when arriving in Australia

-When you get off the aeroplane, after a 24-hour journey, the first thing you may think is resting and having a shower.
-But no!
-Be focused and make the most of the first moments after your arrival at the incoming Australian Airport and go through this handy checklist.
+After a 24-hour journey, the first thing you may think about is resting and having a shower when you get off the aeroplane.
+No!
+Be focused and make the most of the first moments after arriving at the incoming Australian Airport and going through this handy checklist.